-- Request that the regional office mail the case to his/her attention at the state office; - Review the case record, make copies of pertinent material, record information on MEQC forms; - Return the case to the appropriate regional office within 2 weeks after it is received; - Conduct a field investigation as defined by MEQC policy; - Complete the review and make an eligibility decision based on MEQC findings and federal and state policy.
+- Review the case record, make copies of pertinent material, record information on MEQC forms. - Conduct a field investigation as defined by MEQC policy. - Complete the review and make an eligibility decision based on MEQC findings and federal and state policy.